davidjbrossard/authzen-rar-profile/draft-brossard-oauth-rar-authzen.md

 ## "authorization_details" Structure

-Because **type** is **REQUIRED**, the new _authorization\_details_ structure is as follows:
+Because **type** is REQUIRED, the new _authorization\_details_ structure is as follows:

 - type:
 An identifier for the authorization details type as a string.
-The value for this profile is "authzen".
+The value for this profile is "authzen_evaluation" or "authzen_evaluations", corresponding to the AuthZEN API being invoked.
 The value is case-insensitive.
-This field is **REQUIRED**.
+This field is REQUIRED.

 - request:
 this field contains the entire AuthZEN-conformant authorization request.
-This field is **REQUIRED**.
+This field is REQUIRED.

 ## Authorization Details Types